nadinesk/nadinesk.github.io/_posts/2017-09-09-bookcrowd-react-redux-rails.markdown

 categories: react, redux, ruby, rails, app, coding
 ---

 I created a web app, [The Book Crowd](https://glacial-atoll-99448.herokuapp.com/), using React and Redux for the front-end, and Rails for the backend, [here](https://dry-peak-34989.herokuapp.com/api/v1/books).
-The repo for the client is here[https://github.com/nadinesk/book-client]; the repo for the backend is [here](https://github.com/nadinesk/book-api).
+The repo for the client is [here](https://github.com/nadinesk/book-client); the repo for the backend is [here](https://github.com/nadinesk/book-api).
 This app crowdsources book ideas by allowing users to add books to a list, and to search for books with Google Books API results.

-## Process

-When I began this project, I had intended to use JWT auth, and had intended to do...a completely different web app.
-I got JWT auth working [here](https://github.com/nadinesk/good_decision_client) and [here](https://github.com/nadinesk/good_decision), but it took so much out of me and was confusing enough at the time that I just had to scrap it and start over.

-I had to start from scratch with something simpler and try to build up, rather than something complex and build upon that.
-The result was that I feel like I have a pretty strong handle, or at least have significantly learned a lot, about React and Redux, enough to use it to create my own app.
-When I go over it in my head to simplify the flow so I can program what needs to happen, it goes something like the following.

 ## React and Redux Flow